codemagic-ci-cd/cli-tools/README.md

 ### Running tests

-[Pytest](https://docs.pytest.org/en/stable/) is used as a framework.
-As mentioned above, tests are stored in `tests` directory, separated from package source code.
-Test code layout mirrors the same package structure which is present in source directory under `codemagic` package.
+[Pytest](https://docs.pytest.org/en/stable/) is used as the framework.
+As mentioned above, tests are stored in the `tests` directory, separated from package source code.
+Test code layout mirrors the structure of the `codemagic` package in the source directory.

-Tests can be started by running the following command from repository root
+Tests can be started by running the following command from the repository root:

 ```shell
 poetry run pytest
 ```

-Note that tests which target [App Store Connect API](https://developer.apple.com/documentation/appstoreconnectapi) or [Google Play Developer API](https://developers.google.com/android-publisher) live endpoints are skipped by default for obvious reasons.
-They can be enabled (either for TDD or other reasons) by setting environment variable `RUN_LIVE_API_TESTS` to any nonempty value.
+Note that tests that target [App Store Connect API](https://developer.apple.com/documentation/appstoreconnectapi) or [Google Play Developer API](https://developers.google.com/android-publisher) live endpoints are skipped by default for obvious reasons.
+They can be enabled (either for TDD or other reasons) by setting the environment variable `RUN_LIVE_API_TESTS` to any non-empty value.

 Note that for the tests to run successfully, you'd have to define the following environment variables:
 - For App Store Connect: